kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 **View Categories:**

 1. Go to **"Inventory"** → **"Categories"**
-2. View list of all product categories
+2. View list of all item categories

 **Add New Category:**